 Cleveland Is a Cash-Flow Market, Which Changes the Decision

 That shifts the house-vs-apartment decision.
 In a price-appreciation market, houses often win overall because land value drives growth, and the gross-yield gap is secondary.
-In Cleveland's cash-flow market, gross yield is the main lever, which tilts the apartment advantage further in apartments' favour, provided the building allows short-term rental and the HOA is not punitive.
+In Cleveland's cash-flow market, gross yield is the main lever, which tilts the apartment advantage further in apartments' favor, provided the building allows short-term rental and the HOA is not punitive.
 Closing costs and transfer taxes apply on either property type; check with your title company for the specific figures on any deal.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.
 You can explore rental data in the dashboard, review the market score methodology, or check the underlying data sources.

-Explore Cleveland in the dashboard
+Take Cleveland further in the dashboard

-View Cleveland →Need full filtering and saved scenarios?
+Open Cleveland →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.